digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Interface endpoints use DNS
 - Endpoint Regional DNS
 - Endpoint Zonal DNS
-- PrivateDNS overrides the defaulr DNS for services
+- PrivateDNS overrides the default DNS for services

 - Interface endpoints are used to allow private IP addressing to access public AWS services.
 - S3 and DynamoDB are handled by gateway endpoints - other supported services are handled by interface endpoints.